tuvus/iowa-systems/README.md

 #### Default Simulations
 There are two default simulations.
 * To simulate only plants click the "SetPlantSimulation" button.
-* To simulate foxes, bunnies and grass click the "SetDefaultSimulation" button.
+* To simulate foxes, rabbits and grass click the "SetDefaultSimulation" button.

 #### Species Customisation Panel
 To add a custom species click the "AddSpecies" button.
 To edit a species click on the species button to edit it.